 In the first instance, contact us under no obligation or call 0800 612 7708

-The Mole is found throughout Britain mainly in areas of good soil suitable for tunneling.
+The Mole is found throughout Britain mainly in areas of good soil suitable for tunnelling.
 They avoid areas that have stony, waterlogged or acidic soil.

 The Mole is a solitary mammal and lives predominantly underground.
 They feed mainly on earthworms but also on other various invertebrates including slugs and insect larvae.
 The breeding season lasts from February to June with normally just 1 litter per year.
-After a 4-week gestation period, the young are born, 5 weeks later; they will leave the nest to start their own tunneling system.
+After a 4-week gestation period, the young are born, 5 weeks later; they will leave the nest to start their own tunnelling system.

 Molehills can spoil the look of areas such as cemeteries, parks and golf courses.
 Crop damage can occur in when the Mole tunnels under seedlings and plants resulting in wilting and sometimes death.
+Damage to lawn mowers.